timokm/awsome-tinyqv/software/READM.md

 ff 00 00 ff 7e aa 99 7e 51 00 01 05 92 00 20 62
 ```

+After the fpga tinyQV core was flashed. it's needed to start it.
-then type.
-This will setup the pico to "feed" the FPGA with a CLK signal
+The floowing will setup the pico to "feed" the FPGA with the CLK signal
 ```
 >>> execfile ("run_tinyqv.py")
 >>>
 ```

+****
 build example application for tinyQV
 https://github.com/MichaelBell/tinyQV-projects

-upload them to pico
++ upload them to pico
---stop fpga and clock feed
++ stop fpga execution
-use "flash_prog.py" to upload tinyQV flash in the PMOD
++ flash tinyQV program.
+Use "flash_prog.py" to upload tinyQV flash in the qspi PMOD (mole99)
---restart fgpa with "run_tinyqv.py"
++ restart fgpa with "run_tinyqv.py"